 - Cache-friendly: Array implementation of stacks is cache-friendly as the elements are stored contiguously in memory.
 This makes it easy for the CPU to access the elements as they are in the cache.

 Limitations of Array Implementation of Stacks:

-- Stack overflow: If the number of elements in the stack exceeds the size of the array, it can lead to a stack overflow.
-This can result in the loss of data and lead to program crashes.
+- Stack overflow: In case the number of elements within the stack exceeds the size of the array, it can lead to a stack overflow.
+This could result within the loss of data and lead to program crashes.

-- Inefficient memory usage: If the number of elements in the stack is small, array implementation of stacks can be inefficient as it uses a fixed amount of memory.
+- Inefficient memory utilization: In the event that the number of components within the stack is little, cluster usage of stacks can be wasteful because it employments a settled sum of memory.

-- Memory fragmentation: If elements are frequently pushed and popped from the stack, it can lead to memory fragmentation.
-This can lead to inefficient memory usage and performance issues.
+- Memory fracture: In case components are habitually pushed and popped from the stack, it can lead to memory fracture.
+This could lead to wasteful memory utilization and execution issues.

 Best Practices for Using Array Implementation of Stacks: